de-bund-bsi-tr-esor/ERVerifyTool/README.md

 The _ER Verify Tool_ is used to check the conformity of an evidence record against requirements of TR-ESOR-ERS in version 1.3.

+The former version of _ER Verify Tool_, which is working with the version 1.2.1 of TR-ESOR-ERS, can be obtained from branch _V1.2.2_ in this repository.

 More information about the _ER Verify Tool_ can be found in the product documentation (cf. `doc/ErVerifyTool.pdf`).

 ## License